 Although you can get a suspension of your choice, always prefer the one with more travel range.
 Because increased travel range will make your journey easy.

-Concluding Trail Bike vs Cross Country Bike Comparison
+Concluding Trail Bike vs Cross-Country Bike Comparison

-I hope this cross-country (XC) bike vs trail bike overview answered every query you ever had regarding mountain bikes.
 To sum up, I would say that before jumping onto any bike and investing your time and money in it, you gotta sit back and ask yourself what sort of mountain terrain you enjoy the most and what landscapes you would want to explore with it.
 This would help you choose a bike best suited to your needs.

 Hi, This is Catharine Pendrel, a professional cyclist and founder of Bikeoure.
 I have been riding bikes for more than 23 years and writing about cycling and other outdoor magazines for about 5 years.
 Mountain biking has been my passion ever since I first came across it a decade ago.
 I participated in various MTB tournaments and won numerous mountain trail races.